damianhakert/damianhakert.github.io/source/handbook/support/index.html.md

 ## Service Level Agreements <a name="sla"></a>

-### Priorities
+### SLA categories

-The channels are sorted in order of priority, there are 4 general SLA's:
+The channels are sorted in order of priority, there are 4 SLA categories:

 1. Emergency tickets should be answered within 30 minutes.
 2. Security disclosures through regular tickets should be answered within 1 business day.
 3. Disqus and Twitter: we strive to answer them within 1 business day.
-4. Posted Issues through the end: we strive to answer them within 2 business days.
+4. Posted Issues through the end: we strive to answer them within two weeks but not sooner than two days to give the rest of the community a chance to respond.

 Preferably we like to answer tickets sooner than the SLA requires.
 The higher a channel is in the list the sooner it should be answered.